 Washington State Department of Natural Resources

 The DNR representative handles the State's Site Use Authorization program, manages use of disposal sites and collects revenues that are applied to management of the disposal sites.
 In addition to sediment evaluations and management of the disposal sites, the DNR representative may advise DNR aquatic land managers, lease managers and port managers regarding issues related to sediment quality.
-The DNR representative is also responsible for acquiring and maintaining a shoreline permit for each of the multiuser disposal sites.

 Washington State Department of Ecology